Kjelll/Portfolio/README.md

 ### Ered Engrin
 Third Place among 138 participants, topic: Discovery

+An atmospheric maze runner game about a mysterious ice cave.

 Mysterious monster and xray shader coding, general unity coding and game design.

 Can be played by downloading the .zip and starting the EredEngrin.exe in the folder, or use the EredEngrin folder directly if the full repo is already downloaded.

 The full repository with code is found at: